15 Jan 2019,

 The first step is to find out if the other driver filed the SR-1 form.
 If you did not receive a letter from the DMV about the incident, there is a good chance they do not know about the accident.

-Check your license on the DMV website to see if they suspended your license.
+Check your license on the DMV website to confirm if they have suspended your license.
 If they did not suspend you, then they do not know about the accident.

-The DMV suspends your license for a year because they assume you did not have insurance at the time of the accident.
+The DMV suspends your license for a year because they assume, without investigating, that you did not have insurance at the time of the accident.

 You can still get your coverage back, but you need to present a valid insurance policy to the DMV.
 They might make you fill out the SR-1 form while you are in the DMV.
 Once you complete the document, you can get your license reinstated.